ENIGMA-infra/ENIGMA-PD/README.md

 - [Install Apptainer](https://github.com/apptainer/apptainer/blob/main/INSTALL.md)
 - [Install Docker](https://docs.docker.com/engine/install/)

-Once you have succesfully installed Apptainer or Docker, we get started with the actual work.
-We apply the FreeSurfer functionalities that are included in the fMRIPrep pipeline.
-How to download the fMRIPrep container depends on whether you use Docker or Apptainer.
+We will apply the FreeSurfer functionalities that are included in the fMRIPrep pipeline.
+Once you have succesfully installed Apptainer or Docker, you can pull the fMRIPrep container.
+How to do this depends on whether you use Docker or Apptainer.

 For Apptainer, run:
 ```